adolliou/euispice_coreg/README.md

 This package provides tools to co-align an image from an imager with another one (called "reference" image).
 It corrects the pointing information on the FITS header using a cross-correlation algorithm.
 The data you want to align can be either from an imager (i.e. Solar Orbiter/HRIEUV etc.) or a Solar Orbiter/SPICE raster.
 Examples on how to align different types of data are provided below.
 In addition, the package provides tools to create a synthethic raster from a set of images (FSI 174 for instance), given the timing of the exposures of a SPICE raster taken as a reference.
 In this way the SPICE raster can be co-aligned with the synthetic raster.

 As the reference imager, it is advised to use one with a full Sun field of view, with Limb fitting previously applied.
-Example of them include the L2 FITS files of the FSI 174 and 304 imagers on board Solar Orbiter.
+Examples of them are the L2 images from the FSI 174 and 304 imagers on board Solar Orbiter.
-The co-alignment itself is performed using a cross-correlation tehcnique, through the Pearson's coefficient, or the residus method.
-The alignement can be done in the following frames:
+The co-alignment itself is performed using a cross-correlation technique, through the Pearson's coefficient, or the residus method.
+The alignment can be done in the following frames:

 - **Helioprojective**.
 In this case both images will be reprojected into the coordinate frame of the image to align.
 - **Carrington**: Slower, you have to provide the information to build a pixel grid in a carrington frame.
 Required if there is a significant time delay between both instruments, or if they do not share the same spacecraft (HRIEUV and AIA for instance).